rajagashe/EC2Collection/README.md

 ![](https://github.com/OmarKhayyam/EC2Collection/blob/master/Zeppelin-First-Screen.png?raw=true)

 ### After setting up Zeppelin
 Use the __Import note__ link to upload and start using the Zeppelin notebook that came as part of the git repository you downloaded.
+You will have to change specifics, like the Amazon S3 bucket to use in your case.